fenago/PythonForSASUsers/Lab_5.md

 Out[60]:
 True

 While not spelled out in any documentation I found, the moral of the story is when using indices with non-unique values, be wary.

-## Resources

-Indexing and Selecting Data pandas 0.19.0 doucmentation

-Selecting DataFrame rows and columns using iloc, loc, and ix in Pandas by Shane Lynn

-Indexing, Slicing and Subsetting DataFrames in Python by Chris Friedline.

-Non-monotonic indexes require exact matches pandas 0.19.0 documentation

-Useful pandas Snippets by Becky Swegler, Computers are for People.